-The CIGORN Commercial Gateway is an opensource device for connecting many base stations to a network.
+The CIGORN Commercial Gateway is an opensource Linux device for connecting many base stations to a network.
 It can be used on a private network or used as an IoT gateway to connect base stations and RTUs to cloud servers or private servers.

 Gateways like CIGORN make systems secure, flexible, easy to communicate with unlimited numbers of devices.
 Gateways make managing networks and communications very flexible and reliable, and it records activity to help managers ensure the system is operating as expected.

 CIGORN supports many SCADA and Telemetry protocols, such as MODBUS, DNP3, and IEC 60870.
 Internally, there is a protocol translator, and a router that can direct messages based on the ID of the Remote Terminal Unit.